Dr Hannah Copley

 My PhD, which was funded by an AHRC block grant, was entitled The Promise and Burden of History: The Post-War poetics of Jon Silkin, Geoffrey Hill, and Tony Harrison.
 It drew on archival material and critical and creative writing to explore the relationship of Silkin, Hill and Harrison to the Holocaust, the Second World War, and the dropping of the A-Bomb, and examined how the creative process might be affected by the witnessing of atrocity.
 Taking up a strand of this study, after completing my PhD I went on to explore the legacy of First World War poets such as Isaac Rosenberg on the work and style of post WW2 poets.
 I remain interested in the creative legacy of war poetry on contemporary writing, and continue to research and publish on this subject.

-Right now, I am interested in how best to make use of historical records and archival material in poetry and how poetry and creative writing can offer different models of political, social and environmental activism.
-My current creative interests include the global history of pregnancy, representations of motherhood and pregnancy, depicting miscarriage and abortion in art and poetry, and medicine and the female body, long poems, and contemporary eco-poetry.
+Right now, I am interested in how best to make use of historical records and archival material in poetry and how poetry and creative writing can offer disruptive models of political, social and environmental activism.
+My current creative interests include the global history of pregnancy, representations of motherhood and pregnancy, depicting miscarriage and abortion in art and poetry, and medicine and the female body, long poems, contemporary eco-poetry, writing the non-human and environmental and social justice in writing.

 Publications